 Summer Financial Aid Training

-To help prepare for the upcoming financial aid season, FAME offers free Summer Financial Aid Training each year in August.
+To help prepare for the upcoming financial aid season, FAME offers a free Summer Financial Aid Training each year in August.
 This year’s event was held on Tuesday, August 15, 2023, and the focus of the entire day was on FAFSA Simplification.

 Filing the FAFSA is the important first step students need to take to access financial aid.
 Here are some resources that will help you help your students file their FAFSAs and get financial aid.

 Free FAFSA Help for Your Students and Their Families